Equim-chan/mjai-reviewer/README.md

     akochan-reviewer [FLAGS] [OPTIONS] [URL]

 FLAGS:
-    -f, --full                Analyze every move, not only the different ones.
     -h, --help                Prints help information
         --json                Output review result in JSON instead of HTML.
         --no-open             Do not open the output file in browser after finishing.